Heneros/movie-app/README.md

 - Reviews movie. positive or negative.
 - Edit review during 15 minutes.
 Latter gonna be edit without limitless for premium users.
 - ApiLimiter
-- ProfileOwner, restricted content to only owners can perform
+- ProfileOwner, restricted content to only owners can perform actions

 ## Features and functionality app should be: